 If you need help with printing smaller or larger, check this post, I have a short tutorial video that will show you how to do it from your computer.

 Now, if you’re reading this and wondering what printables are or where to get them, printables designs made on a computer or tablet that you can print at home or use digitally.
-If you want to check them out for free, head to my Journey Junkies club page.
-Download 10 of them for free.
+If you want to check them out for free, join the email club where I talk about them weekly.

-If you love printables already and want to know how to get unlimited ones each month, head to the VIP page.
-That’s where you’ll find all my printables below.
+If you love printables already and want to know how to get unlimited ones each month, sign up for The Printables Club, you’ll get access to 1000s of printables like the ones below.

 5 Games You Can Play with Printables